You are not investing in a consumer goods company. Consumer products are how we launch, but the opportunity is in materials.

 Early stage.
 Real progress.

 Early R&D on green steel.
-Built comprehensive software and AI systems.
+Built the software and AI systems we run on.
+Blockchain verification system built.
 VACSO brand and landing page live.
 Steel collection and waitlist in place.
-Clothing collection in early development.
-Supply chain research and producer outreach underway.

 Launch first knife product.
-Scale green steel sourcing.
-Begin sustainable clothing development.
-Build producer and materials partnerships.
+Scale in-house green steel production.
+Expand into adjacent premium product categories.
+Build materials partnerships.

 Oscar Osborne